sproft/MetBaN/README.md

 ecoPCR_EMBL.sh:
 This script prepares a reference database in order to successfully identify the taxon of sequences that were collected from the environment.
 For this we need to specify the primers that were used for capturing the barcodes.
-If several primers were used it is possible to specify amgigiuos bases in order to cover all of them.
+If several primers were used it is possible to specify ambiguous bases in order to cover all of them.

 Additionally we need to specify the path of the already converted database on which we would like to perform the inSilico PCR.
 And finally we need to specify the list of taxids for which we would like to create annotated reference sequences that are later required for the tree building step.